gtudan/wildfly-ozark/README.md

 ## Installing the Module

-Unpack the distribution to the root of your wildfly installation.
+Unpack the distribution (you can find the latest binaries on the [release page](https://github.com/gtudan/wildfly-ozark/releases)) to the root of your wildfly installation.
 This will create a new folder `ozark` in `modules/system/addons/`.

 ## Activating the subsystem